 No. 5.
 No lawyer should undertake the enormous responsibility of representing a citizen accused of a crime unless he or she is willing to acknowledge the awesome nature of such responsibility, given that his or her performance may well impact a client’s liberty and future life direction.

 No. 6.
 A client who has chosen to retain a particular lawyer is entitled to the representation in hearings and other contexts by that same lawyer.
 Only with the client’s consent should that lawyer involve another lawyer on his behalf.

 No. 7.
 Because the selection of one’s lawyer is a crucial decision to be made by an accused individual, that individual should be encouraged to meet with a sufficient number of potential lawyers in order to intelligently make the extremely important decision as to whom to retain.
 He or she should know that the lawyer will be the face of and voice for his or her case, and through such meetings gauge who should fill that crucial role in his or her life.

 No. 8.
 A lawyer should only undertake the representation of as many clients as he or she can effectively represent.
 A “volume” practice may be good for the lawyer, but it may be bad for his or her client, for whom “corner-cutting” is unacceptable.

 No. 9.
-A lawyer should insure that communications with a client are absolutely confidential, allowing the client to rest assured that he or she can inform the lawyer of all details relating to the matter at issue without fear of compromised privacy.
+A lawyer should ensure that communications with a client are absolutely confidential, allowing the client to rest assure that he or she can inform the lawyer of all details relating to the matter at issue without fear of compromised privacy.